Chocolate Labradoodle Puppies and Mini Labradoodle Puppies for Sale

 Who are We?

 I’m Dr. Nathan Crockett and my wife is Abigail Crockett.
 We are not full-time dog breeders.
 I am a theology professor at Bob Jones University (a non-denominational private, liberal arts Christian university in Greenville, SC).
-My wife, Abigail is primarily a stay-at-home mom for our three young children, but she is also an events coordinator.
+My wife, Abigail is primarily a stay-at-home mom for our 5 young children, but she is also an events coordinator.

 We enjoy matching Labradoodle puppies and miniature Labradoodle puppies to great families.
 Labradoodles are our hobby and passion, and we occasionally have puppies available.